 Bedroom one with 5’ bed, chest of drawers and large cupboard / wardrobe.

-Bedroom two with two 3’ beds which can be pushed together to make a comfortable super king on request.
+Bedroom two, a smaller room with two 3’ beds which can be pushed together to make a comfortable super king on request.
 Chest of drawers, hanging space provided by door hook and hangers.

 Family bathroom with bath with shower over and additional handheld shower, basin and WC.

 There is a lovely small enclosed cottage garden to the front of the property which includes a paved sitting area.
 This faces south and gets the sun for most of the day.
 The herbaceous planting is a haven for bees, butterflies and birds but if you like lawns and straight lines it may not be for you!

 There is parking for one car on the gravelled area (not on the flagstones) in front of the cottage.
 There is limited on-street parking nearby.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.

 Alternatively, if you’d prefer to stay at a cottage fitted with an on-site charging point browse our collection of electric car escapes using the EV Charging Point filter.

 A travel cot and highchair are available on request.